SansForSSBU/SittingDucks_Patcher/README.md

 ## For players:

-Please use https://josephtaylor.dev/duckpatch/ to obtain a patched exe.
-Don't bother installing this.
+Please visit the Sitting Ducks speedrunning discord server (https://discord.com/invite/kGgjPWd3Pq) for instructions on how to patch your game.

-## System Requirements
+## Explanation

-This tool is intended to run on Linux servers.
-A link to a page where you can upload exes to be patched will be added soon.
+This tool is designed to run on Linux systems.
+It makes patches to the exe file to fix the game's issues with inconsistent game speed and slow load times.

 # Installation: